martmannupb/AmoebotSim-2.0/Documentation/dev_guide/sim/api.md

 The class also ensures that attributes are only created in the algorithm's constructor (using the [`Particle`][2]'s [`inConstructor`][14] flag) and their names do not collide with the reserved attribute names `Chirality` and `Compass Dir`.
 These names are reserved so that the particle's chirality and compass direction can be accessed like regular attributes, even though they have a different internal representation.

-The attribute classes additionally have some special features implementing simulation-specific functionality, which is discussed on the round simulation page **TODO**.
+The attribute classes additionally have some special features implementing simulation-specific functionality, which is discussed on the [round simulation page](round_sim.md).